Ruth Kern Young Artists Concerto Competition Winners

-Every year winners are given the opportunity to perform as solo artists with the Atlanta Community Symphony.
-The winners of the Atlanta Community Symphony Orchestra Concerto Competition will have the opportunity to perform with the ASCO at it’s “Winners Concert”.
+Every year winners are given the opportunity to perform as solo artists with the Atlanta Community Symphony Orchestra.

 For more Information please contact: